webcracy/motion-sparkle/README.md

 Before you build, make sure you've set your `:base_url` to a destination where you can upload/download your files.

-Note that packaging with motion-sparkle only works with the `:release` target at the moment, so make sure your build with be compatible with `rake build:release`.
+Note that packaging with motion-sparkle-sandbox only works with the `:release` target at the moment, so make sure your build with be compatible with `rake build:release`.

 Run the setup command again to make sure it's all good: